top of page

 THE TRANSPORTATON FUNDING GAP

-VISION 2050 identified a funding gap between the expected average annual funding available and the expected average annual cost that would be needed to support the implementation of the public transit and arterial streets and highways portions of the plan.
-Specifically, the analysis updated in 2020 identified a $250 million annual funding gap for public transit and a $385 million annual funding gap for the arterial street and highway portions of the plan.
+VISION 2050 identified a funding gap between the expected average annual revenues available and the expected average annual investment needed to implement VISION 2050’s public transit and arterial streets and highways elements.
+Despite increased shared State revenue and sales tax increases for the City of Milwaukee and Milwaukee County in 2023, significant funding shortages remain.
+Specifically, the analysis updated in 2024 identified a $234 million annual funding gap for public transit and a $558 million annual funding gap for the arterial street and highway portions of the plan.
+No gap is anticipated for the bicycle and pedestrian element of VISION 2050.

 CONSEQUENCES OF INSUFFICIENT TRANSPORTATION FUNDING